Ravenbrook/mps/procedure/review.rst

 - On GitHub, `approve the pull request`_ for merge.

-- Tell the person who will put the change to use, such as someone who will merge it to master.
+- Tell the person who will deploy `.doc.acc`_, such as someone who will merge it to master.

 .. _approve the pull request: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/approving-a-pull-request-with-required-reviews